radarbot-team/radarbot-team-best-pratices/backend/microservices/README.md

 ### 3.2 Config Server

 One of the most important orchestration modules is the Config Server.
 Its main purpose is to centralize the configuration for all microservices using the architecture.
+Based on the twelve-factor app methodology, configurations for distributed applications should be stored in the environment and not in the project.

 We recommend to use GIT as source for the properties and to have an optimal file organization.
 Additionally, we should follow some recommendations: